2024 Scholarships - Clinton County | CampusReel

 2024 Clinton County Scholarships

 Clinton County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 41% of Clinton County residents in Michigan over the age of 25 have graduated with a professional degree - 14% have completed high school.
+Despite high costs, 51% of Clinton County residents in New York over the age of 25 have graduated with a professional degree - 19% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Clinton County residents in Michigan will continue to need help paying for college.
-2,158 men and 2,256 women are enrolled in grades 9-12 while 1,623 men 1,794 women are currently undergraduates in college.
+It’s clear that Clinton County residents in New York will continue to need help paying for college.
+2,113 men and 2,287 women are enrolled in grades 9-12 while 2,858 men 4,065 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Clinton County residents and can help pay for school in a variety of ways.
 Clinton County scholarships, whether they are exclusively available to Clinton County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Clinton County residents.

 How much total award money and scholarships are available for Clinton County residents?